WuChao-2024/tros_en_wuc_check_fork/docs/apps/car_tracking.md

     sudo apt install ros-foxy-turtlebot3-simulations
     ```

-## User Guide
+## Usage

-### Horizon RDK Platform
+### Horizon RDK

-After running the Car Body Tracking app, the car motion control package will select the human body closest to the front of the car (with the largest width of the body detection box) as the tracking target.
-When the human body is far from the car, the car starts to move forward to approach the body and keeps it in front of the car.After the APP is launched, the sensor will publish images and corresponding algorithm results, which can be rendered and displayed on the PC browser.
+After running the app, the car motion control package will select the human body closest to the front of the car (with the largest width of the body detection box) as the tracking target.
+When the human body is far from the car, the car starts to move forward to approach the body and keeps it in front of the car.After the app is launched, the sensor will publish images and corresponding algorithm results, which can be rendered and displayed on the PC browser.
 (Enter http://IP:8000 in the browser, where IP is the IP address of the Horizon RDK).

 Launch the simulation environment on the PC side: